-Our Housing and Urban Planning Committee is committed to promoting sustainable growth.
+Our Land Use Committee is committed to promoting sustainable growth.
 The guiding principles that drive our advocacy are summarized in the document at right.
 They include:

 - Protect the Greenbelt, the area surrounding the core of the city that currently retains a rural, low-density character

-- Guide new development into existing developed areas of the city
+- Focus growth in the urban core.
+Guide new development into existing developed areas of the city

 - Reduce climate impacts of development in the city, and adapt to changing conditions

 - Support a diverse and resilient local economy

 - Implement mixed uses where possible in new buildings and within neighborhoods

 - Promote compact design